yyzybb/cppenv/README.md

 - taglist
 - vim-snippet

 You can run the script `autoconf/install.sh` to install all of the vim environment I provide.
-It will automation install all of the tools and plugins above.
-If you are in Chinese, it maybe cost only 4 minutes.
+It will automatically install all of the tools and plugins above.
+If you are in China, it takes only 4 minutes.

 ## Install ##

-If you want use the complete `cppenv`, please step by step below:
+If you want use the complete `cppenv`, please follow the instruction below:

 1. clone this git repository
 2. run script `autoconf/install.sh` with the user that you coding with